What are Social Science College Classes?

 Social Science Majors

 Career options abound for social science graduates.
 The accepted branches of social science range from working with individuals to an entire community.
+Some liberal arts degrees.
+Like a bachelor of arts, also include classes in the social science area.
 The social science majors include:

 - American ethnic studies